Toho's best known live action show internationally,

 The main story of the series documents the adventures of

-the Zone Family after landing on Earth, following the destruction
+the Zone Family after landing on Earth.
+This is following the destruction

-of their home world, Peaceland, by the Garoga Forces, a
+of the Zone's home world, Peaceland, by the Garoga Forces, a

 attempt to conquer the planet.
 However, their efforts are